 We are installing the same version of sharp here which is used in

 vite-imagetools (see below).
-I was getting some build errors when I tried to use the latest version (currently 0.29.1).
 We will use sharp to help create the placeholder images.

 We are also using

-svelte.config.js file (no need to do this if you cloned the starter as described above):
+vite.config.js file (no need to do this if you cloned the starter

 Now let's add a JPEG, as a starting point.
-First create a place for it in the project, by creating a the folder
+Download the file

 meImage variable just links to a temporary file.
 You can see this if you